KerbalNo15/Shutterlink/getting_started.md

 <img src="menu-screenshots/camera-connected.jpg" width="400" alt="Camera says connected">

 Now, you can either change the image settings or leave them as-is.
 By default, the camera will send a half-resolution copy of the images you take.
 You can change this to send anything from 640x480 images to full-size originals.
 Medium quality typically provides good results without taking a long time to send images.
-Oce you have the settings set the way you like them, click "Set."
+Once you have the settings set the way you like them, click "Set."

 The camera is now connected.
 When you take a picture, a copy will automatically transfer to your gallery.